 Online Nursing Programs in Louisiana

-Students seeking nursing education in the state of Louisiana have multiple options.
-University of Louisiana - Monroe offers online nursing programs and has a 96.67% NCLEX pass rate.
-Nicholls State University offers the lowest tuition costs in the state at $9,045 annually.
-Full-time nurses (those who work at least 1600 hours a year) must have five hours of continuing education credits each year to renew.
-Part-time nurses (at least 160 hours of work a year) must have 10 hours of continuing education and nurses that have less than 160 hours of work must have 15 hours of continuing education courses each year.
+Students seeking online nursing programs in Louisiana have multiple options.
+University of Louisiana - Monroe offers online nursing programs and has a 96.67% pass rate for the National Council Licensure Examination (NCLEX).
+On the other hand, Nicholls State University offers the lowest tuition costs in the state at $8,991 annually.
+In Louisiana, full-time nurses work at least 1,600 hours a year and must complete five hours of continuing education credits each year to renew their license.
+Part-time nurses, who work at least 160 hours annually, must have 10 hours of continuing education, and those who work less than that must complete 15 hours.

 Comprehensive List of Online Nursing Schools in Louisiana

 |School||Annual Tuition||NCLEX Pass Rate||Locations|